mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 - if illuminance of light changes, intensity of light also changes (luminance changes with illuminance)
 - if reflectance of light changes, intensity of light also changes (luminance changes with reflectance)

-The human eye seem to recover surface color, illuminance, since percieved colors remain unchanged with changes to illumination, such as looking at color of fruits in different lightning.
+The human eye seems to recover surface color, illuminance, since perceived colors remain unchanged with changes to illumination, such as looking at color of fruits in different lightning.

 ### <a name="2.2" class="anchor"></a>  [2.2 Geometry](#2.2)